GregMengelkamp/learning-tdd/readme.md

 - separate source files, still one package; package management in Go
 - Reflect is a very handy and interesting JS object
+- circle: Where do you get the data you need to achieve what you want to do? (database, API, **Prototype!?**)